-- 2. A concentration of studies constituting a major (transfer students must complete at least nine hours of upper-level courses in the major discipline at Southern Wesleyan). - 3.
-Competency in computing, mathematics, oral and written composition. - 4.
-A total of 128 semester hours with a cumulative grade point average (GPA) of at least 2.0.
+- 2. Completion of a concentration of studies constituting a major (transfer students must complete at least nine hours of upper-level courses in the major discipline at Southern Wesleyan). - 3.
+A total of 120 semester hours with a cumulative grade point average (GPA) of at least 2.0.
 At least 32 semester hours must be taken by study under the faculty of Southern Wesleyan University, and, except in some cooperative programs, these must be the final 32 semester hours.
-At least the last 60 semester hours must be in institutions granting the baccalaureate (bachelor's) degree. - 5.
-Satisfactory participation in all required divisional and university assessment activities. - 6.
-Fulfillment of any chapel requirements. - 7.
-Recommendation by the faculty and approval by the Trustees of Southern Wesleyan University. - 8.
+At least the last 52 semester hours must be in institutions granting the baccalaureate (bachelor's) degree. - 4.
+Satisfactory participation in all required divisional and university assessment activities. - 5.
+Fulfillment of any chapel requirements. - 6.
+Recommendation by the faculty and approval by the Trustees of Southern Wesleyan University. - 7.
 Application for graduation: It is the student's responsibility to see that all requirements for graduation are met and that application for a diploma is made by the dates specified in the university calendar.